dhelms1/customer_segmentation/README.md

 #### Requirements to run this project:
 - Seaborn, Matplotlib, NumPy, Pandas, Sklearn
 - Note: unless data can be downloaded, the project can't be run on a personal machine.

+#### Data Dictionary:
+A markdown file that contains a description of each feature in the dataset.
+This can be used to better understand the final results of the PCA section.